yanlynnnnn/tp/docs/UserGuide.md

 Example:

-If you are unsure of the commands that GrAB3 offered.
+If you are unsure of the commands that Homerce offered.
 You can follow the steps below to get a full list of all the commands.

 Steps:
 1. Type `help` into the _Command Box_.